A Program for Survivors of Human Trafficking and Exploitation in Maine

-Hundreds of Maine girls and women, from ages 30 to 14 years old, are trafficked for commercial sex each year.
+Hundreds of Maine girls and women, as young as 14 years old, are trafficked for commercial sex each year.
 Traffickers are known to exploit vulnerabilities and target teens who have run away, or people who are trying to make a letter life for themselves but simply don’t have everything they need.

 Too often, trafficking victims have suffered long before they were trafficked: an estimated 70 to 90% of victims are survivors of childhood sexual abuse.